-UPDATE: Missing teen turns herself in to police
+Missing teen from AMBER alert safe, unharmed

-KANSAS CITY, Mo. — The teen at the center of a case first thought to be an abduction, but was later determined that she was not abducted, has turned herself in to police.
+KANSAS CITY, Mo. — The teen at the center of a case first thought to be an abduction, but was later determined that she was not abducted, is safe and uninjured.

 Police said around 6 p.m.
 Saturday, 15-year-old Brajaean Sledge, entered a Kansas City police station and identified herself.
 She was uninjured, police said.